 But did I come out with my confidence intact?

-Yes I did.
-And it was because I had a sense of humour.
+Yes, I did.
+Because I had a sense of humour.
 I knew that most people in the audience had fallen down some stairs before.
 They ALL probably would have had falling down a flight of stairs in front of a large audience on their lists of most embarrassing things that could ever happen to them.
 Heck, I’m pretty sure it had been on mine!
 I knew that most would be concerned for my well being.
 Making them laugh broke the tension; it also helped ease the pain of my quickly bruising right butt cheek and hip.